 Welcome to Further Details, a recurring column where we investigate what purpose an oft-overlooked product element actually serves.
 This week: those hooks at the top of your boots.

 If you’re the proud owner of a pair of Red Wing Heritage Iron Rangers, Wolverine 1000 Mile Boots or perhaps a pair of Viberg Derby Boots, you’re familiar with speed hooks.
-Even if you don’t have any of those popular boots (I don’t!), you’ve likely seen speed hooks on a number of other lace-up stompers.
+But even if you don’t have any of those popular boots, you’ve likely seen speed hooks on a number of other lace-up stompers.

 What Are Speed Hooks?